GPUOpen-Tools/GPU-Reshape/Launch/GPUOpenArticle.md

 ### Writing a Feature

-(Miguel P: Perhaps too long, could condense it by not including the final function)
+(Miguel P: Perhaps too long, could condense it by not including the final function) (Lou K: We could also write a follow-up in-depth tutorial blogpost on this topic.
+This way, the initial release announcement blogpost gets shorter and is more to the point about the actual released tool.
+That's a very common approach we do on GPUOpen when releasing a tool.)

 That was a lot of words, let's showcase this by writing a simple feature which validates buffer load bounds, and writes out data when out of bounds.
 For simplicity, we are skipping initialization code, and only focusing on the actual instrumentation.
 Suppose we have the class `ResourceBoundsFeature`